3.1 CNA Scope of Practice in Florida

 Key Takeaways

-• A Florida CNA provides delegated, supervised direct care and must be listed on the AHCA Nurse Aide Registry before working in a nursing facility.
+• A Florida CNA provides delegated, supervised direct care and must be in good standing on the Florida Nurse Aide Registry before working as a nurse aide in a Florida facility.

-• Florida CNAs observe, assist, measure, record, and report; they do not assess, diagnose, write care plans, or administer medications.
+• Florida CNAs observe, assist, measure, record, and report; they do not assess, diagnose, write or change care plans, or administer medications.

-• Prohibited acts for a Florida CNA include giving medications, inserting catheters or IVs, sterile dressing changes, and adjusting oxygen flow.
+• Prohibited acts include giving medications, inserting catheters or IVs, sterile dressing changes, tube feedings, and adjusting oxygen liter flow.

-• Reporting a change in a resident's condition to the nurse is always within scope and is expected promptly, not at end of shift.
+• Reporting a change in a resident's condition to the nurse is always in scope and is expected promptly, never saved for the end of shift.

 The Florida CNA Role

-A Florida Certified Nursing Assistant gives hands-on personal care under the supervision of a licensed nurse.
-You are placed on the Florida Agency for Health Care Administration (AHCA) Nurse Aide Registry after you pass the Prometric competency exam, and you must be on that registry to work as a nurse aide in a Florida nursing facility.
+A Florida Certified Nursing Assistant (CNA) gives hands-on personal care under the supervision of a licensed nurse.
+You become a CNA by passing the two-part Prometric competency exam — a 60-question written (or oral) test and a manual skills evaluation of five randomly selected skills — and you are then placed on the Florida Nurse Aide Registry — maintained by the Florida Department of Health / Board of Nursing, with Prometric administering it under contract.
+You must be in good standing on that registry to work as a nurse aide in a Florida nursing facility.

-Scope of practice means the set of tasks Florida law, the supervising nurse, and your facility allow you to perform based on your training and certification.
-The exam's Role of the Nurse Aide area is roughly 18% of the written test, and most questions reward staying inside scope.
+Scope of practice is the set of tasks that Florida law, your supervising nurse, and your facility allow you to perform based on your training and certification.
+CNAs are unlicensed assistive personnel: you do not hold a license and you do not practice independently.
+Everything you do flows from a nurse's delegation.
+The exam's Role of the Nurse Aide content is one of the heaviest written areas, and most questions simply reward staying inside scope.

 Tasks Within Florida CNA Scope